 Flexible and/or Remote Work Schedules Will Be in High Demand

 Is there room in your company for flexible work hours or remote work?
-If there is, get a group of decision-makers together and decide what that might look like.
+If there is, the HR Intrapreneur should get a group of decision-makers together and decide what that might look like.
 Obviously, productivity shouldn’t be sacrificed, but if you have a way to monitor productivity and can offer flexibility to those who prove to be productive outside of business hours and/or from home, it could really boost employee satisfaction and recruitment.
 Flexible perks, like working from home, are sure to fulfill your employees’ craving for flexibility.
 Keep flexibility top of mind.
 And if you offer it, don’t forget to brag about it for recruitment — job seekers will continue to be looking for it.

 U.S. Equal Employment Opportunity Commission Will Expand EEO-1 Report and Focus on New Compliance Enforcement Areas